Brand Growth & SEO

 Retargeting: A Tool, Not the Solution

-Ultimately, retargeting is a tool in your marketing toolbox – albeit mighty.
+Ultimately, retargeting is a powerful tool in your marketing toolbox.

-The real art is how you use this with the other levers of your strategy.
+The real art lies in how you utilise this with the other levers of your strategy.

 It is like trying to build a house with only a hammer: Sure, that hammer is essential, but without nails, wood, and a blueprint, you will not get very far.